NVQ L2 Diploma in Regenerative Horticulture

 - Move into Level 3 Practical Horticulture

-- Move on to higher education courses such as Garden Design, Plant Science, Ethno Botany, Agriscience or Arboriculture.
+- Move on to other higher education courses such as Garden Design, Plant Science, Ethno Botany, Agriscience or Arboriculture

 Why study at BMC?